Dementia - home careCaring for someone with dementia; Home care - dementia

 Dementia is a loss of brain function that occurs with certain diseases.
 It affects memory, thinking, and behavior.

-Someone with dementia will need support in the home as the disease gets worse.
-Family members or other caregivers can help by trying to understand how the person with dementia perceives his or her world.
-Give the person a chance to talk about any challenges and participate in his or her own care.
+A loved one with dementia will need support in the home as the disease gets worse.
+You can help by trying to understand how the person with dementia perceives his or her world.
+Give the person a chance to talk about any challenges and take part in his or her own daily care .

 - Help the person stay calm and oriented

 Tips for reducing confusion in people with dementia include:

 - Have familiar objects and people around.

 - Keep lights on at night.